Spitfire Audio London Contemporary Orchestra Textures – Flight of Fantasy

 The tape saturation, again, did not do much for me.
 I see it as just a way to increase the overall gain and possibly bring a subtle warmth to the signal.

 LCO Textures includes in addition to the individual EVO recordings an excellent selection of curated presets.
 Most, if not all, are extremely well designed and in the most part where I tend to go immediately for a starting point.

-The marketing around LCO Textures focuses around the on-location recording environment.
-But for me the hero is the combination of voice and traditional instruments.
+The marketing around LCO Textures focuses on the on-location recording environment.
+But for me, the hero is the combination of voice and traditional instruments.
 The union is not by any means harmonious, but the appeal lies in the discord.

 Though I question Spitfire’s art direction with the UI, LCO Textures sounds incredible.
 Spitfire’s excellent EVO Grid engine is put to good use here and new adapters will no doubt become devotees to the system.

 I particularly love the use of human voice in this and other recent titles and hope Spitfire continue to push further into this genre.
 LCO Textures is more biting than a typical soundscape type library and certainly, more then I was expecting.
 There are soft swells and crescendos, but also many interesting edgy little moments where one instrument or another pokes its head out, duly to be swamped in the heavy, omnipresent reverb.

 Excellent, as expected and a definite highlight of the current catalogue.
 Composers looking for something a little left-field will find LCO Textures quirky and atmospheric sound a tempting consideration.